Education and Society (2024)

-Education and Society involves critical inquiry into the social, political, cultural, and economic policies, theories and practices of education in New Zealand society.
+This subject involves critical inquiry into the social, political, cultural, and economic policies, theories and practices of education in New Zealand society.
 Its origins are in humanities and social science disciplines such as History, Philosophy, and Sociology, and it has close affinities with contemporary interdisciplinary fields exploring social policy, culture, gender, and work.
-Education and Society raises questions about the role of Education in addressing issues of social justice, power and inequality.
+Education and Society raises questions about the role of education in addressing issues of social justice, power and inequality.

-Education and Society is available as a major for the Bachelor of Social Sciences offered through the Faculty of Education and the Bachelor of Arts offered through the Faculty of Arts and Social Sciences.
-Education and Society may also be taken as a second major or as a minor in other undergraduate degrees, subject to academic approval of the Faculty in which the student is enrolled.
+Education and Society is available as a first major for the Bachelor of Arts (BA), Bachelor of Climate Change (BCC), and the Bachelor of Social Sciences (BSocSc).
+Education and Society may also be taken as a second major or minor in other undergraduate degrees, subject to approval of the Division in which the student is enrolled.

-To complete Education and Society as a single major for the BA or the BSocSc, students must gain 135 points from papers listed for Education and Society, including 105 points above 100 level, and 60 points above 200 level.
-Students must complete either EDSOC100 or EDSOC101; at least 30 points from EDSOC200, EDSOC201, and EDSOC202; and at least 30 points from EDSOC300, EDSOC301, EDSOC302, and EDSOC303.
+To complete Education and Society as a single major for the BA, BCC or the BSocSc, students must gain 135 points from papers listed for Education and Society, including 105 points above 100 level, and 60 points above 200 level.
+Students must complete either EDSOC100 or EDSOC101; at least 30 points from EDSOC200, EDSOC201 and EDSOC202; and at least 30 points from EDSOC300, EDSOC301, EDSOC302 and EDSOC303.

-To complete Education and Society as part of a second major, students must gain 120 points from papers listed for Education and Society including 90 points above 100 level, and 45 points above 200 level.
-Students must complete either EDSOC100 or EDSOC101; at least 30 points from EDSOC200, EDSOC201, and EDSOC202; and at least 30 points from EDSOC300, EDSOC301, EDSOC302, and EDSOC303.
+To complete Education and Society as part of a double major for the BA, BCC, BSocSc or other undergraduate degrees, students must gain 120 points from papers listed for Education and Society including 90 points above 100 level, and 45 points above 200 level.
+Students must complete either EDSOC100 or EDSOC101; at least 30 points from EDSOC200, EDSOC201 and EDSOC202; and at least 30 points from EDSOC300, EDSOC301, EDSOC302 and EDSOC303.